 South 13th Street Rapid Implementation Initiative

-The City of Milwaukee’s “rapid implementation” initiative will build quick, low-cost street improvements to increase the safety and comfort of people walking, biking, and driving.
+The City of Milwaukee’s “rapid implementation” initiative builds quick, low-cost street improvements to increase the safety and comfort of people walking, biking, and driving.

-The S. 13th St. project will use paint, colored pavement markings, and flexible posts to create curb extensions at five intersections between W. Harrison Ave. and W. Manitoba St. The crosswalks will also be repainted at those intersections and at W. Oklahoma Ave.
+The S. 13th St. project used paint, colored pavement markings, and flexible posts to create curb extensions at five intersections between W. Harrison Ave. and W. Manitoba St. The crosswalks were also repainted at those intersections and at W. Oklahoma Ave.

 Frequently Asked Questions

 Curb extensions reduce passing on the right, slow speeds of turning motorists, and can also reduce speeding by visually narrowing the travel lanes.
 They also create more space for people walking and shorten the crossing distance across a street.